 Review websites can produce mixed feelings in restaurant owners.
 Sites such as Tripadvisor, Yelp, and Zomato give consumers a platform to express feedback, which they don’t always mention while they’re in a restaurant.
 And in some cases, you may feel you come unfairly under fire.

 However, it’s impossible to ignore the importance of such review sites.
-According to Reviewtrackers 94 per cent of people have been convinced to avoid a business due to an online review.
+Statistics show that 94 percent of people have been convinced to avoid a business due to an online review.

 Responding to reviews both positive and negative helps your customers to feel valued and listened to and can also form an important part of your restaurant’s digital marketing strategy by managing your brand reputation and increasing your brand visibility.